Skip to main content

 The workshop explored the available sources of non-traditional and augmented monitoring data that could be used to identify risks derived from marine biotoxins, which affect the marine ecosystem and potentially affect human seafood consumers.

-1. What is the relationship between sea temperatures and shellfish toxins – is there any possibility of modeling risk, based on environmental indicators?
+1. What is the relationship between sea temperatures and shellfish toxins – is there any possibility of modelling risk, based on environmental indicators?

 2. Is the current monitoring of algal blooms sufficient to cover coastal areas where harvesting occurs?